wlshiu/my_note/note_rtk/note_merlin2.md

                 > Deliver data to RingBuffers, which linked CBaseInputPins <br>
                 > Support re-try at `ThreadProc()` (Info be queued in `m_demuxOutReserved[]`)

-                a.
+                b.
 Prepare Payload Size which map to all connected PINs.
                     > Info is record in NAVBUF (like MsgBox)

-                a.
+                b.
 Check Free Space in Ring Buffer and get the current writing pointer, `pAllocator->RequestWriteSpace()`
                     > `CMemRingAllocator` is just a database......@$%&

                     > + Free sapce in Ring Buffer MUST be more than `5%` or drop data
                     > + Keep PTS data MUST be less than 18 sec or drop data ???

-                a.
+                b.
 Handel NavBuf (like MsgBox)
                     > + DeliverPrivateInfo()
                     > + Copy payload to RingBuffer with `NAV_MEMCPY()`
                     >   > Need to calculate new writing pointer.